When is anxiety abnormal?

-Having times that we feel stressed, worried, or anxious is norma.
+Feeling stressed, worried, or anxiousat times is normal.
 When anxiety and worry start taking over your life, it may be time to see help.
 Anxiety can disrupt your ability to do the things you like to do, interfer with your social life, lead to use of alcohol or substance to relax, cause panic attacks, affect your health, or create other distressing symptoms and problems.
 Professional help can equip you to overcome the controlling grip that anxiety and stress have on your life.

 The problem with anxiety: